lilintech/cyberblog/src/content/post/dvwa-sql-injection/index.md

 [Setup your Kali Linux machine for DVWA using Docker](https://medium.com/@Muriithi_nancy/how-to-setup-dvwa-on-docker-a3819ec25f78)

 If you have a different OS, no worries!
-DVWA can also be used with other OSs like [Windows](https://youtu.be/Yzksa_WjnY0), Ubuntu and you can find tutorial to set it up on YouTube or your preferred browser.
+DVWA can also be used with other OSs like [Windows](https://youtu.be/Yzksa_WjnY0), Ubuntu and you can find tutorials to set it up on YouTube or your preferred browser.

 ### Steps to Reproduce the Vulnerability
 We're now in!
 Hopefully you've followed through the installation tutorial and used the default login credentials (username: admin and password: